Historic Dundee

 FDCA House History page

 Dundee Institute of Architects is the local regional professional organisation for architects who are members of the Royal Incorporation of Architects in Scotland (RIAS) or the Royal Institute of British Architects (RIBA).
 The DIA provides local member events and local design awards.
-It also arranges the Dundee Doors Open Days event.

 Local History